-- Listening with your eyes as well as your ears - giving them your full attention as they talk or read to you. - Taking it in turns to read parts of the story. - Telling them one thing you really enjoy about listening to them read.
+- Listening with your eyes as well as your ears - giving them your full attention as they talk or read to you - Taking it in turns to read parts of the story - Telling them one thing you really enjoy about listening to them read.
 This will encourage them to do it again.

-Tt's good to read a book before you watch the film.

-'cause you get to use your own imagination and picture

-'cause you get to use your own imagination and picture

-what's going on.
-You also get more understanding of it

-what's going on.
-You also get the story a lot.'
+This good to read a book before you watch the film. 'cause you get to use your own imagination and picture 'cause you get to use your own imagination and picture what's going on You also get more understanding of it and in some films they change the story a lot.'

-Finloy age 10

-I like books when I get to read with my dad but I'm trying now to read on my own and I feel happy when I finish a book on my own 'cause I know that I did it all by myself' Omar age 6
+I like books when I get to read with my dad but I'm trying now to read on my own and I feel happy when I finish a book on my own 'cause I know that I did it all by myself' Omor oge 6

-When I've finished a book I really feel proud of myself I look back on the book and think I can't believe I've read that!'
+When I've finished a book, I really feel proud of myself I look back on the book and think, I can't believe I've read that!'
 Radhika age 8

-"My favourite books are adventure books 'cause they are exciting and there's lots of action and you get to meet new people in the story as you go along."
+My favounte books are adventure books 'cause they are exciting and there's lots of action and you get to insect new people in the story as you go along.'

->

-Ethan age 7
+Ethon age 7

-When I go on a long journey with my mum in the car I love listening to a story on a CD.
-I've even downloaded a story book on my iPod so I can listen when I go to bed Jordon age 9
+When I go on a long youney with my mum in the car I love listening to a story on a CD I ve even downloaded a story book, on my iFbd so I can listen when I go to bed lordon age 9